AdBank/adbank-token-management-system/DOCUMENT.md

 		When we create internal wallet, we send 0.01 ETH to the created internal wallet from network wallet.
 		That's because transactions can be made between two created internal wallets.
 		Currently, in my test configration, it is set as the one same as contract owner address.
-	- password
+	- privateKey
-		Your network wallet password
+		Your network wallet privateKey
 * revenueWallet ( Fee holder )
 	- address
 		Your revenue wallet address
 		When transaction is happening from advertiser to publisher, fee is sent to the fee holder.
-	- password
-		Your revenue wallet password *(No need to have the password because it is just to send token in this wallet)*

 --- Platform Explanation ---